 5. Wearing any kind of watch, Fitbit, or related digital device during games is strictly prohibited.
-This includes anything from the standard digital watch all the way up to a smart watch.
+This includes anything from the standard digital watch all the way up to a smart watch and beyond.

 6. Electronic communication between coaches and players during games is prohibited.
-This includes earbuds, cell phones, smart watches, etc. Bluetooth enabled hearing aids are illegal if found to have electronic communication abilities.
+This includes but is not limited to earbuds, cell phones, smart watches, etc. Bluetooth-enabled hearing aids are illegal if found to have electronic communication abilities.
 If a player must wear these, then their communication ability must be disabled prior to gameday.
 Coaches may use headsets if they so choose to communicate amongst themselves, but not with their players.

-7. If a player needs to wear a hard cast on their arm, wrist, hand, or leg, then it must be covered with a soft padding on the outside of the cast.
-This is required to reduce the risk of injury (to both the injured player and their opponents) by using the cast as a club.
+7. If a player needs to wear a hard cast on any part of their body (such as their arm, wrist, hand, leg, etc.) then it must be covered with a soft padding on the outside of the cast.
+This is required to reduce the risk of injury to both the injured player and their opponents by using the cast as a club.